pnkmtt/Terraform_Docker_Class/README.md

 In order to see our container we can log into the docker host with putty 127.0.01:5556 u: vagrant p: vagrant.

-By running 'sudo docker stats' we can see the running container.
+By running `sudo docker stats` we can see the running container.
 I have truncated the below output.

 ```
 CONTAINER ID        NAME                CPU %               MEM USAGE /
 434771e057a2        nginx-server        0.00%               1.359MiB /
 ```

 # Clean up your Vagrant install